kurtlippert/office-fabric-pager/README.md

 * no `JSX` (or `TSX`).
 All pure ts with `react-dom-factories`
 * `tsconfig` uses `paths` to make import paths look nicer
   * webpack > resolve > alias should inform webpack what these mean (not fully tested yet)
+* pager component (to be used with table or fabric 'DetailsList' component):
+  * see `PaginationModelOptions` documentation for the available options
+  * set `initialPaginationModel` in src/model

 **Notes**
 * `tsconfig` may have extraneous items (libs for example)